TritonDataCenter/rfd/rfd/0003/README.md

 attempting the execution of a new one (TBD).

-Once the new plan is created, this process will begin either with the reboot of the first core server, when dealing with CNs hosting SDC core components, or with the reboot of the first batch of CNs not hosting core components.
+Once the new plan is created, this process will begin either with the reboot of the first core server, when dealing with CNs hosting Triton core components, or with the reboot of the first batch of CNs not hosting core components.

-The process will first check `Workflow API` to verify that the reboot jobs have been successfully created and executed, and then will poll either `CNAPI` for reboot status of CNs, or use `manatee-adm` to check for the state of the manatee SDC shard when rebooting CNs with core components.
+The process will first check `Workflow API` to verify that the reboot jobs have been successfully created and executed, and then will poll either `CNAPI` for reboot status of CNs, or use `manatee-adm` to check for the state of the manatee Triton shard when rebooting CNs with core components.

-This routine will be repeated until all the CNs hosting SDC core members have been rebooted, or until we complete the reboot of all the CNs not hosting SDC core instances, at the provided concurrency.
+This routine will be repeated until all the CNs hosting Triton core members have been rebooted, or until we complete the reboot of all the CNs not hosting Triton core instances, at the provided concurrency.

 As specified above, every time a server reboot has been completed, the process